OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-apache.md

 service httpd restart &
 ```

-This will provide basic hardening of an Apache installation at the click of a button!
+This will provide basic hardening of an Apache installation at the click of a button.

 ## Samples

-We have a [Octopus Admin](https://g.octopushq.com/OctopusAdminSamplesSpace) Space on our Samples instance of Octopus.
-You can sign in as `Guest` to take a look at these examples and more Runbooks in the `Deployment Target Management` project.
+We have an [Octopus Admin](https://g.octopushq.com/OctopusAdminSamplesSpace) Space on our Samples instance of Octopus.
+You can sign in as `Guest` to take a look at these examples and more runbooks in the `Deployment Target Management` project.